Quick and easy seared scallops recipe with a silky orange rum and butter sauce.

 How to sear scallops without ruining them:

 - Make sure to dry the scallops very well on paper towels and remove as much moisture from them as possible.
-This is crucial in getting that golden brown sear without overcooking the scallops.
+This is crucial in getting that golden brown sear without overcooking them.
 Nobody wants chewy, rubbery scallops, right? yikes!

-- Season your scallops well with sea salt, black pepper and red chile flakes.
-Also, don’t forget to add a dash of chile powder not just for flavor, but also to help with that gorgeous golden seared color.
+- Season well with sea salt, black pepper and red chili flakes.
+Also, don’t forget to add a dash of chili powder not just for flavor, but also to help with that gorgeous golden seared color.

 - Sear quickly on a hot surface.
 Make sure that pan is hot and ready to sizzle the moment your scallops touch it.
 It shouldn’t take more than about 30 to 45 seconds per side for large scallops.

 - Last but not least: make an exquisite sauce by deglazing the pan with a splash of rum and freshly squeezed orange juice.

 - 3 cloves garlic peeled and gently smashed

 - 1.5 tbsp salted butter

 - 1/4 c flat leaf parsley roughly chopped

 - 3/4 tsp sea salt or to taste